deewhyweb/knative-eventing/README.md

 ```

 Key thing here is the SINK url, this is the same url which is injected into the container source pod as K_SINK.
+Also ensure you see "True" under the READY column.
+If you don't run `oc describe ContainerSource test-container-source` to view events

 When then event-display-nodejs-xxxx pod is created, montitor the logs with: